Privacy notice discretionary business support grant applications

 The information we ask for is essential – we can’t consider your application without it.
-When you apply this is the information you’ll need:
+When you apply, we will need your:

-- Personal details.
-Your name, date of birth and national insurance number.
+- personal details including your name, date of birth and national insurance number

-- Business information.
-Your business name and trading address.
-Details of the nature of your business, number of staff employed and your legal status.
-You will need to provide some reference numbers relating to your business - your self-assessment unique taxpayer reference, your company number and VAT registration number (if you are registered).
-If you are a charity we will need your registration number.
+- business information such as your business name and trading address, details of the nature of your business, number of staff employed including your legal status, your self-assessment unique taxpayer reference, your company number and VAT registration number (if you are registered)

-- Business information.
-We use this to identify your business and to check that you are eligible for assistance.
+- business information, to identify your business and to check that you are eligible for assistance

-- Financial information.
-We use this to work out your grant entitlement.
-We ask for you bank details so we can pay any grant direct to you.
+- bank details, so we can pay any grant direct to you

-- Contact details.
-We use these to contact you if we have any questions about your application.
+- contact details, so we can get in touch with you, if we have any questions about your application